philippbayer/Goodreads_visualization/README.md

 A helpful soul has uploaded ratings and stats for the 10,000 books with most ratings on Goodreads (https://github.com/zygmuntz/goodbooks-10k).
 Let's compare those with my ratings!

+(You may have to run

+    git submodule update

+to get the 10k submodule)

 ```python